tatianaacostag/DevelopersDoc_site/content/en/docs/Services/SmartCheck.md

 weight: 60
 ---

-With this feature, merchants update their information directly from the **Merchant Panel**, while the system automatically performs validations and screenings, reducing the manual workload of risk and compliance teams.
+With this feature, merchants update their information directly from the <a href="https://merchants.payulatam.com/login/auth" target="_blank">Merchant Panel</a>, while the system automatically performs validations and screenings, reducing the manual workload of risk and compliance teams.

 ## How does Smart Check work?